eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ## 1.1 Purpose of this document

-The purpose of this document is to provide a comprehensive specification that combines a Software Requirements Specification (SRS) and an Architecture Description (AD) for the age verification software system for online platforms to protect minors.
+The purpose of this document is to provide a comprehensive specification that combines a Software Requirements Specification (SRS) and an Architecture Description (AD) for the age verification solution for online platforms to protect minors.
 The document defines both the functional and non-functional requirements, as well as the system architecture, with the objective of harmonizing the development of age verification solutions within the EU.
 This approach aims to deliver a cross-border solution that minimizes development effort and duplication among Member States,